tamaragevorgyan/gettyimages-api/documentation/endpoints/customer/CreateCustomer.md

 CreateCustomer
 -------------
 The Create Customer call creates a new customer in the Getty Images system.
+Note that the new user created by the CreateCustomer operation is created with marketing email opt-out selected.

 ###Endpoint
-Use the following endpoints to access this operation:
+Use the following endpoint to access this operation:

 	https://connect.gettyimages.com/v1/CreateCustomer

 Note that this call must be made with the HTTPS protocol.

 ###Request
-The GetEventDetails JSON request has this form:
+The CreateCustomer JSON request has this form:

 	{
 	  "RequestHeader": {